ArturNiko/multi-thread-pools-js/README.md

 ### Notes

-Thread count goes from 2 up to `navigator.deviceMemory` value because 1 is the main thread.
+Thread count goes from 2 up to `navigator.deviceMemory / 2 - 1` value because 1 is the main thread.

 You can create more threads than you have, but it's not recommended, so I limited it.